-Central Electric is continually seeking ways to improve the quality of life in the communities we serve.
+Central Electric is committed to strengthening the communities we serve.

 2025 Bright Ideas Grant Recipients